 If students have a class that has been determined to not be financial aid eligible but is required to complete a program, students can request an override.

-Illinois Central College (ICC) is required to establish satisfactory academic progress standards (SAP) for its federal and state financial assistance recipients in accordance with the U.S. Department of Education regulations.
+ICC is required to establish satisfactory academic progress standards (SAP) for its federal and state financial assistance recipients in accordance with U.S. Department of Education regulations.
 These standards ensure that only students demonstrating satisfactory academic progress toward the completion of their educational programs will continue to receive financial assistance.

 Course Completion Rate

 ICC students must complete at least 67% of their cumulative hours attempted (66.5% or higher).
 The completion rate is calculated as follows:

 Hours attempted include all courses taken during a period of enrollment including withdrawals, repeated courses, and remedial courses.
 All hours forgiven under ICC’s Academic Forgiveness Policy appear on the academic record and count towards hours attempted.
 There is no forgiveness of courses in the calculation of course completion rate for financial assistance eligibility.

 Hours completed are defined as courses completed with grades of A, B, C, D or S. Hours attempted with grades of F, W, WF, WU, EX, FX, U, I or FA are considered NOT completed.
 In addition, the WF and FA grades will be used in the GPA calculation as an F grade.
 All courses with grades of NG, GED classes and hours transferred in from other institutions are not considered in the completion rate calculation.
-All NR (Not Reported) and I (Incomplete) grades will be used in the calculation for completion rate at the end of the semester.
+All NR (Not Reported) and I (Incomplete) grades will be used in the calculation of completion rate at the end of the semester.
 Once the student has been notified that the grade change has been processed, the student must contact the Financial Assistance office for a new SAP calculation.

 Grade Point Average